AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 This step requires sections 3 and 5 to be finished successfully.

-It requires to run the command-line command:
+It requires to execut the following commands:

 ```
 cd ~/git/Ampersand-models/RAP3/
 ampersand --meta-tables --meta-file -p/home/bitnami/htdocs/RAP3 RAP3.adl
+chmod 757 /home/bitnami/htdocs/RAP3/log
 ```

+Generating RAP3 might take a while.
+If everything works out, the compiler will terminate with the message: "Finished processing your model."
+If you want to monitor progress, append `--verbose` to the `ampersand` command.
+It will inform you of intermediate results.
+The chmod command is needed to ensure that your log directory is writable, in case RAP3 does logging.
+Logging can be switched on and off in your `localsettings.php` file.
 Before compiling RAP3, you may want to check the version and the current branch of the RAP3 source code:

 ```
 cd ~/git/Ampersand-models/